Topics Map > Google Drive

 - Please note: UW-Madison G Suite Admins cannot migrate existing Drive folders to Shared Drives as described here: https://support.google.com/a/answer/7374057?hl=en

 - Users with the Contributor access can add and edit documents on the online version of Google Drive.
 However, Contributors have read-only access to files in Google Drive for desktop or files in the Chrome OS Files app.

 - To allow users to edit files in a shared drive in Drive for desktop and Chrome OS, give the user Content manager or Manager access to the shared drive.

 - If there is concern with giving users Content manager or Manager access due to the additional ability to create files, you can monitor the shared drive activity using the steps in UW - Madison G Suite - View activity and file versions.

 - Users cannot create intranet sites using new Google Sites.

 - Workaround: Restrict new Google Sites access to specific individuals.
 Assign appropriate permission settings to those individuals (e.g., editor, viewer).

 - Individuals who want configure an Android device with an OS version earlier than 5.0 (Lollipop) for UW-Madison G Suite will need to complete a few extra steps during setup.
 Click here for instructions.

 - Office 365 domains that are not yet enabled for G Suite cannot be enabled at this time.
-For more information, see: Document 28140 is unavailable at this time.
+For more information, see: [Link for document 28140 is unavailable at this time.]

 - ChromeOS/Chromebook VPN connectivity only supports dynamic IP addresses; it DOES NOT support static IP addresses.
 For details about WiscVPN on ChromeOS/Chromebooks: WiscVPN service on Chromebooks